Page contents

 Generally, the more money that you have, the more you will have to pay.

-How the financial assessment works
+How does a financial assessment work?

 During the test, a Financial Assessment Officer from your local council will ask about your income and your capital.
 This may be in person or over the phone.